 If you FAIL one or both sections of the license examination, you may reschedule and retake the necessary examination sections (as described under The License Examination).

-Please note that the \$100 license application fee PLUS the \$56 examination fee will be collected each time an applicant takes one or both sections of the license examination.
+NOTE: The \$100 license application fee paid to the Commission PLUS the separate examination fee paid to Pearson VUE will be collected each time an applicant takes one or both sections of the license examination.